PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

     - You can always find the latest alpha build on the Discord Server in the #alpha-versions channel:
         - [Prison Discord Server](https://discord.gg/DCJ3j6r)

-* Copy the prison jar file to your server's plugin directory.
+* Copy the prison jar file to your server's `/plugin` directory.

 * Remove any older prison jar file